Staff Product Designer

 Interest leaks out

-Students are following, saving, requesting info, then going quiet.
-Schools see the signal arrive in their CRM, then watch it die before it ever becomes an application.
+Students follow, save, request info, then go quiet.
+Schools see the signal arrive in their CRM, then watch it die before it becomes an application.
 No way to act at the right moment.

 Student side